 There are no required readings for this course.
 In conjunction with their Field Instructor(s), students are encouraged to develop a list of readings and online resources to support their particular area of practice in their placement.
 Students are encouraged to incorporate this reading list into their Learning Agreement.

-Students are required to be familiar with the information found in the Field Education Policy Manual and IPT Information booklet, which are available at:
+Students are required to be familiar with the information found in the Field Education Manual which is available at: